-In chapter four, Zakaria traces the changing structure of American politics in light of the relative shifts of state power.
-The significance of such elaboration rests on the idea that state structures affect policy outcomes, an intellectual contribution which "lies at the heart of the renaissance in scholarship that has over the last two decades revived the concept of the autonomous state."
-Between the late 1870s and the late 1890s, the two key institutions of the federal government and the presidency gained in ascendancy vis-a-vis the congress.
+In Chapter 4, Zakaria traces the changing structure of American politics in light of the relative shifts of state power.
+The significance of such elaboration rests on the idea that state structures affect policy outcomes, an intellectual contribution which "lies at the heart of the renaissance in scholarship that has over the last two decades revived the concept of the autonomous state" (p.
+95).
+Between the late 1870s and the late 1890s, the two key institutions of the federal government and the presidency gained in ascendancy vis-à-vis the Congress.
 They became the primary institutions and mechanisms through which national power could be converted into international influence.
-However, unlike European states such as France or Germany, the rise of the American state during the period under study was qualitatively weaker.
-Reasons had largely to do with the fact that its autonomy grew in response to pressures generated by industrialization, rather than as a reaction to visible external threats.
-And while state building did occur in the decades following the Civil War, nevertheless, it was "state building as patchwork."
-Only later were there systematic attempts at consolidating a pattern of construction.
-This involved strengthening the presidency and the appropriation of emergency powers, reforming the civil service and weakening the spoils and patronage systems, and expanding the foreign service and the armed forces.
+However, unlike European states such as France or Germany, the rise of the American state during the period under study has been qualitatively weaker (p.
+93).
+Reasons have largely to do with the fact that its autonomy grew in response to pressures generated by industrialization, rather than as a reaction to visible external threats.
+And while state building did occur in the decades following the Civil War, nevertheless, it was "state building as patchwork" (p.
+100).
+Only later were there systematic attempts to consolidate a pattern of construction.
+This involved strengthening the presidency and the appropriation of emergency powers, reforming the civil service and weakening the spoils and patronage systems, and expanding the foreign service and the armed forces (pp. 106-26).
 By 1890, control of the American state and its extraordinary resources had firmly been thrust into the hands of central decision-makers who were alert to the opportunities the international system presented and to the immense resources at their disposal.
-A more coherent foreign policy thus could be pursued by the presidency.
-This nascent strength of the new American state made possible the emergence of the United States onto the world stage in the late 1890s.
+Thus, a more coherent foreign policy could be pursued by the presidency.
+This nascent strength of the new American state made possible the emergence of the United States onto the world stage in the late 1890s (p.
+127).

-Chapter 5 expands on the above theme, and surveys the historical and aggressive expansion of American interests in tandem with that country's rise in state and national power during the period 1889-1908.
-The new diplomacy of the United States, generally associated with the administration of Benjamin Harrison (1889-1893), coveted the annexation of Hawaii, Cuba, Puerto Rico, and possibly even Canada.
-From thereon, American expansionism, particularly to the South in Central and Latin America, but also in Asia, never ceased, and spilled over into the twentieth century.
+Chapter 5 expands on the above theme and surveys the historical and aggressive expansion of American interests in tandem with that country's rise in state and national power during the period 1889-1908.
+The new diplomacy of the United States, generally associated with the administration of Benjamin Harrison (1889-93), coveted the annexation of Hawaii, Cuba, Puerto Rico, and possibly even Canada.
+From thereon, American expansionism, particularly to the south in Central and Latin America, but also in Asia, never ceased and spilled over into the twentieth century.
 During the decades after World War II, the United States, according to Zakaria, possessed virtually unchallenged control over its international environment.
-It constructed in the process a systemic order favorable to American interests, which reflected its final transformation to great power status.
+It constructed in the process a systemic order favorable to American interests, which reflected its final transformation to great power status (p.
+180).

 Finally, the study concludes that of twenty-two opportunities to expand between 1865 and 1889, state-centered realism has proven to be the better explanation in fifteen cases and defensive realism in just two.
 The remaining five cases were too vague to allow for any definite conclusions.
-As for the more expansionist period (1889-1908), of thirty-two distinct opportunities, twenty-five were seized, again confirming predictions of state-centered realism.
-Thus, Zakaria arrives at the conclusion that the test of the validity of two first-cut theories of foreign policies confirm the power-based interpretation of American expansionism - the expansionism of a strong nation, but a weak state.
+As for the more expansionist period (1889-1908), of thirty-two distinct opportunities, twentyfive were seized, again confirming predictions of state-centered realism.
+Thus,